syedrakib/RSF-AccessControl/README.md

 **Export**

+    from rsf_pyrmissions.utils import dump_configuration
-    an_exported_string = pc.export() # produces a long base64 encoded pickled string
+    dump_string = dump_configuration(pc) # produces a long base64 encoded pickled string

 This string represents the state of the `pc` object and can be easily stored in a regular database, file system etc for retrieving later.

 **Import**

-	from rsf_pyrmissions.utils import import_permissions_config
+	from rsf_pyrmissions.utils import load_configuration
-	pc2 = import_permissions_config(an_exported_string)
+	pc2 = load_configuration(dump_string)

 This `pc2` object is now an exact replica of the original `pc` object that we first created.
 We can resume all assigning and querying operations on this new `pc2` object just like we were doing for the original `pc` object.

-# Other useful internal functions
+# A useful internal function

-    pc.current_privileges()

-returns a copy of the current privilege structure in a python dictionary format.
-Mutating this dictionary won't affect any privilege structure that is set inside the `pc` object.

-    pc.dumps()
+    pc.current_state()

-returns a json string of a dictionary representation of all the fields and attributes inside the object
+returns a json string of a dictionary representation of all the fields and attributes inside the object.
+This maybe helpful to inspect and review what has been set inside currently.

 # Summary